BoKim-TT/take-care-client/README.md

 <img width="921" alt="Screen Shot 2022-11-26 at 6 29 00 PM" src="https://user-images.githubusercontent.com/25041649/204112631-ee9d669f-58aa-4b88-9807-9da48062f8c4.png">

-# Introduction
+# Overview

-Personal healthcare record web app that registered user can keep their health records such as lab data and medication use.\
+Personal healthcare record web app that registered user can keep their health records such as lab data and medication use.

-User can log in via gmail accounts or sign up with other email account (using Oauth and bcrypt).\
-Loged in user can create, edit and delete their records.\
-User can also check information or reference regarding their medication and lab results via MEDLINEPLUS API.
+# Purpose

+This app could save people time and money when managing their health conditions by remembering the side effects of certain medications or recommendations from their prescribers

 # Features

 #### Home page
-- current medical news / log in
+- current medical news fetched from Mediastack API \
+- sign in or sign up with email account (using Oauth and bcrypt)

 #### MyMeds page
-- post new medication use records including dose, direction, prescriber info, side effects, positive effects or physician's comment
+- user can create, edit and delete their mediction records including dose, direction, prescriber info, side effects, positive effects or physician's comment
-- read all the posts users created in the past or edit and delete as needed
-- medication info link to U.S. National Library of Medicine
+- user also can check information or reference regarding their medication via MEDLINEPLUS API.

 #### MyLabs page
-- post new lab test results including test area, result and laboratoy name
+- user can create, edit and delete their lab records including test area, result and laboratoy name
-- read all the posts users created in the past or edit and delete as needed
-- reference link to U.S. National Library of Medicine
+- user also can check information or reference regarding their lab results via MEDLINEPLUS API

 # Technologies